The following figure shows the overall architecture of the Entity Framework.

 Conceptual Model: The conceptual model contains the model classes and their relationships.
 This will be independent from your database table design.

-Storage Model: Storage model is the database design model which includes tables, views, stored procedures, and their relationships and keys.
+Storage Model: The storage model is the database design model which includes tables, views, stored procedures, and their relationships and keys.

 Mapping: Mapping consists of information about how the conceptual model is mapped to the storage model.

-LINQ to Entities: LINQ to Entities is a query language used to write queries against the object model.
+LINQ to Entities: LINQ-to-Entities (L2E) is a query language used to write queries against the object model.
 It returns entities, which are defined in the conceptual model.
 You can use your LINQ skills here.

-Entity SQL: Entity SQL is another query language just like LINQ to Entities.
+Entity SQL: Entity SQL is another query language (For EF 6 only) just like LINQ to Entities.
 However, it is a little more difficult than L2E and the developer will have to learn it separately.